bentoml/BentoML/docs/source/frameworks/sklearn.rst

 Scikit-Learn
 ============

-Here's a simple example of using scikit-learn with BentoML:
+Below is a simple example of using scikit-learn with BentoML:

 .. code:: python